tatonka21/bacontools/README.md

 as text graphs.

 ` $ termdraw data.csv`

 Assume data.csv contains a list of (x,y) points, graph those points, print the result to stdout.

 ` $ termdraw data.csv -a`

 Only use ASCII symbols in output.

 ` $ termdraw data.csv -s`

 Draw a solid graph (fills values at or below the points).

 ` $ termdraw data.csv -p`
-Draw a point graph (does not fill below the values).

 ` $ termdraw data.csv -si`

 Draw a solid graph with linear interpolation between points.

 ` $ termdraw -h`

 Print a help message.